FREQUENTLY ASKED QUESTIONS

 SO WHO CAN BENEFIT FROM ART THERAPY?

-Art therapy can benefit people of all ages, genders, sexualities, cultural backgrounds and socio-ecenomic circumstances.
+Art therapy can benefit people of all ages, genders, people living with mental health and/ or disabilities, sexualities, cultural backgrounds and socio-ecenomic circumstances.
 The insights, growth, healing and learning is tailored to the individual needs of the client.
 The therapeutic process begins from where the individual is at and will be guided by the client, as I will facilitate the discovery process.

 My particular style is great for someone who is wanting to explore themselves in the world and who is ready, courageous enough and willing to step into the unknown in order to discover something new.